mongodb-forks/digest/README.md

 This is a fork of the now unmaintained fork of [digest](https://github.com/bobziuchkovski/digest).
 This implementation now supports the SHA-256 algorithm which was added as part of [rfc 7616](https://tools.ietf.org/html/rfc7616).

 ## Usage

 See the [godocs](https://godoc.org/github.com/bobziuchkovski/digest) for details.

+## Contributing

+**Contributions are welcome!**

+The code is linted with [golangci-lint](https://golangci-lint.run/).
+This library also defines *git hooks* that format and lint the code.

+Before submitting a PR, please run `make setup link-git-hooks` to set up your local development environment.

 ## Fork Maintainer